PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-07 16:27:33
+Last updated: 2024-04-07 16:28:07
-Random Quote: Folly and desperation are ofttimes hard to tell apart.  -  Maester Luwin
+Random Quote: I don't have a phone.
+I refuse to be a slave to technology. - Wednesday Addams